 Current – Evaluation and reported results must have been completed within the past three years.
 The report(s) should address the disability being presented by using methods that are current to the professional practice.

-Diagnostic evaluation – Depending on the disability, a diagnostic evaluation may include: an initial interview; history; psycho-educational, neuropsychological, or range of motion testing; identification of DSM-IV TR criteria; statement of consideration regarding a differential diagnosis; clinical summary; and recommendations for accommodations.
+Diagnostic evaluation – Depending on the disability, a diagnostic evaluation may include: an initial interview; history; psycho-educational, neuropsychological, or range of motion testing; identification of DSM-IV TR or DSM 5 criteria; statement of consideration regarding a differential diagnosis; clinical summary; and recommendations for accommodations.
 [Documentation Requirements]

 Functional limitations – What is it about the disability that causes limitations for the student in an academic environment?
 This determination involves an analysis of: (1) the nature and severity of the impairment, (2) the duration of the impairment, and (3) the permanent or long-term impact of the impairment.